Ellsburg Township, St. Louis County, Minnesota

 Ellsburg Township is a township in Saint Louis County, Minnesota, United States.
 The population was 219 at the 2010 census.

 U.S. Highway 53 serves as a main route in the township.

 The unincorporated community of Melrude is located within Ellsburg Township.

+The town was named for a place in Sweden.

 Geography

 According to the United States Census Bureau, the township has a total area of 72.0 sqmi; 69.6 sqmi is land and 2.4 sqmi, or 3.39%, is water.

 The Paleface River and Bobcat Creek both flow through the township.

 Adjacent townships and communities

 The following are adjacent to Ellsburg Township :